 Children diagnosed with cancer have many concerns and reactions that are different from those of an adult diagnosed with cancer.
 Many children-specific services are available in Australia - see our links below.

 In Western Australia, Princess Margaret Hospital specialises in coordinating care for children diagnosed with cancer.
-There is also a comprehensive support network that provides support, information.
+There is also a comprehensive support network that provides support and information.

 For further information or support please contact Cancer Council 13 11 20.